Skip to main content

 Biography

-I am an anthropological archaeologist who studies human-animal relationships throughout the Americas, with a specific focus in the United States Southwest.
+I am an anthropological archaeologist (and zooarchaeologist) who studies human-animal relationships throughout the Americas, with a specific focus in the North American Southwest.
 My research has spanned the last 4,000 years of the human past, ranging geographically from New Mexico, Arizona, California, Guatemala, and Mexico.
-The majority of my research focuses on (1) the many ways that animals were a part of the ritual lives of people, their symbolic value, and their place in worldview, and (2) the active role that living animals and animal products played in situations of emerging social complexity.
+The majority of my research has focused on the non-"economic" relationships between people and animals, the active role that living animals and animal products played in maintaining or negotiating social organization and status, and the importance of birds in past societies.

 I am fortunate to be involved in many collaborative projects, on such topics as agricultural strategies, soil salinity, and water control in Chaco Canyon; the value of historic legacy collections and archival data in archaeological research; the pan-Southwest significance of macaws; and the Agricultural Demographic Transition in the New World.